dagbjorn/microcoffeeoncloud/README.md

 All workflows are stored in the standard `.github/workflows` folder.

 :point_right: The build flow performs a Sonar analysis of the Microcoffee projects.
 This requires an account on [SonarCloud](https://sonarcloud.io).
-Please note that SonarCloud are free for open-source projects :slightly_smiling_face:
+Please note that SonarCloud is free for open-source projects :slightly_smiling_face:

 #### Resources